binarymax/heimdall/README.md

 ## Specification

 For a Heimdall API specification to be loaded, the module.exports must have the following required properties:
- - name - The resource name ("todo" will be used as :resource for the above specification)
+ - name - The resource name (name:"todo" will create resource /todo)
  - description - The documentation description of the resource
  - api - an object that contains the method details